samergul/EmployeeMangementSystem/Git-step-by-step:-Part-2.md

 ![srctree-branch-5](http://i.imgur.com/WhCqkum.png)

-Note how the Log/History SourceTree view lets you visualize how the work evolved in parallel between the *develop* and the *experimental-test* branches.
+Note how SourceTree's *Log/History* view helps you visualize how the work evolved in parallel between the *develop* and the *experimental-test* branches.

+Fourth, we want to merge the experimental changes back into *develop*.
+To merge from *experimental-test* **into** *develop*, we need be already checked out on *develop* (which is the case).
+Then, click the *Merge* button:

 ###Sharing your changes with your colleagues: fetching, pulling and pushing